PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_conclusion.md

 * Note to add link to cellular automata and P4L.
 Should we explicitly call this an automaton?
 I think yes.

+* Good exercise on changing the diffusion rates outside of what is specified by Gray-Scott.

 * Good questions below.
 May need to be exercises.

 **STOP**: Is it ever possible for a square to have a concentration greater than 1?
 Why or why not?